denten-books/plain-text/3-format.md

 of the subject matter; it connects, in other words, the where to the what, the how, and in what order.

-With these provisional definitions down on paper, I would like to revisit a few of the canonical texts from the long history of formalism.
-It would be interesting to see, for example, whether Plato's or Hegel's seminal passages on formal aesthetics fall on the "inward structure" or the "outward shape" side of the divide I have posited earlier.
 Whatever the tradition of writing about form, the concept is usually contraposed to some idea of content: as in form and content.
 Content in that sense refers to the stuff being shaped or arranged, whether by intrinsic law or extrinsic forces.
 R.G.
-Collingwood famously described the distinction between classical and romantic art periods in terms of the form-content divide.
-He wrote: "Classical art, in a word, stands for form; romantic art for content" [@collingwood_form_1929, 335].
-In recent work on computational text generation, Kathleen McKeown wrote that to produce discourse, writers and speakers "must decide what to say and how to present it effectively" [@mckeown_text_1992, 1].
-Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles wrote about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
-The distinction between the idea of text, its content, and its presentation, its form, entails the distinction between the work of art in the abstract sense and the object of art in the sense of the material artifact.
-In this way, two slightly diverging editions of the same text---the various editions of Shakespeare's *King Lear*, to take a canonical example---nevertheless refer to the same work of art.
-The work of art refers to a transcendent idea or content of the work, where the individual editions or copies are contained within the work's immanent, formal characteristics.
+Collingwood famously described the distinction between classical and romantic art in terms of the form-content divide:
+"classical art," he wrote, "stands for form; romantic art for content" [@collingwood_form_1929, 335].
+The distinction is evoked in other fields as well.
+In her recent work on computational text generation, the computer statist Kathleen McKeown wrote that to produce discourse, writers and speakers "must decide what to say and how to present it effectively" [@mckeown_text_1992, 1].
+Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles discussed "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].

+The distinction between text, its content, and presentation, its form, entails the distinction between the work of art in the abstract sense and the object of art in the sense of the material artifact.
+In this way, two slightly diverging editions of the same text---the various editions of *King Lear*, for example---nevertheless refer to the same work of art.
+The work of art is a transcendent idea; the individual editions are contained within its immanent, formal characteristics.

-As an aside, note that what counts for matter belonging to the contingent physical characteristics of a text and what counts for the content belonging to its signifying strategies depends on the kind of object at hand.
-For example, when reading a novel readers commonly ignore variations in line length.
+As an aside, note that what counts for matter belonging to the contingent physical characteristics of a text and what counts for the content belonging to its signifying strategies differs from object to object.
+When reading a novel, for example, we commonly ignore variations in line length.
 The length of an average line in Herman Melville's *Moby Dick* changes with the edition.
 Line lengths are not usually important in novels, we would say; they carry no meaning.
-But when reading poetry, the reader does understand line length to be an integral part of the text's "signifying strategies."
-The distinction between form and content in that sense propagates a kind of value formation, by which we are asked to separate those attributes of the text that are meaningful from those that are not.
-Some notion of form in that distinction implies disposable form, asking us to identify those physical attributes of the text that can be omitted in the interpretation or the reproduction of texts.
-One can imagine a printer deciding to discard information about the color of a manuscript's ink for example or to do away with the idiosyncrasies of a writer's handwriting.
-Those parts of the text that are deemed insignificant are omitted, while those deemed significant pass from the category of contingent "formal" characteristics to its essential signifying "contents."
+But when reading poetry, the reader does understand line length to be an integral part of the text's signifying strategies.
+The distinction between form and content in that sense propagates a kind of value formation, by which we separate those attributes of the text that are meaningful from those that are not.
+Form thus identifies physical attributes of the text that can be omitted from interpretation and reproduction.
+A printer can discard information about the color of a manuscript's ink for example, or do away with the idiosyncrasies of a writer's handwriting when typesetting a manuscript.

-The conventional distinction between form and content helps us perceive yet another sense of "form," by which theorists often identify quite the opposite to what is meant by form in the sense of a disposable shape.
-Consider that under canonical, Platonic definitions, "form" often denotes the essential, not merely contingent, properties of an object.
-For Plato, the "essence" or an "idea" of something (like a chair) exists in an ideal, metaphysical state, somewhere beyond the confines of the material universe.
+Theorists also use the word form to refer to the opposite: the essence of the text.
+Under canonical, Platonic definitions, "form" denotes the essential, not merely contingent, properties of an object.
+For Plato, the "essence" of something (like a chair) exists in an ideal, metaphysical state, somewhere beyond the confines of the material universe.
 By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, corrupted even, version of that perfect idea.
-The task of the philosopher becomes one of reconstructing the single ideal notion of the perfect chair from its many imperfect exemplars.
+The philosopher's task, then, becomes one of reconstructing the single ideal chair from its many imperfect exemplars.

 A computer scientist will recognize in this chain of reasoning some of the principles behind object-oriented programming: a way of building software that works by defining abstract "object classes" and invoking them into "class instances" [@hoare_record_1965; @nygaard_history_1981].
 The abstract class can further be modified or extended when called into action.
 In this way, the abstract category of "chairs" becomes a given chair, complete with individual flaws and imperfections.
 I could, for example, modify the chair by attaching a small desk.
 The modified chair remains a chair.
 As before, flaws and emendations are considered insignificant when compared to the perfected form of the ideal chair.
 In the idealist tradition, ideas provide us with lasting universal "templates" for instantiation within the contingent and always changing physical confines of the material world.[^ln3-descartes]

-So far, I have been using the term "form" quite liberally, relying on the reader's intuitions about its use in everyday language.
+So far, I have been using the term "form" quite liberally, relying on the reader's familiarity with its contradictory everyday usage.
 A closer look at the canonical texts in the original will help us identify the conflicting meanings that become obvious in translation.
 In Plato's dialogues we find a number of words that are sometimes reasonably rendered into the English "form."
 These include *eidos* (essence), *idea* (idea), *morphe* (shape), and *phainomena* (appearance).
 Compare, for example, the following several translations from Plato's *Timaeus*.
 In *Timaeus*, we see the titular character discuss the nature of the physical world with his collocutor.
 In a passage that anticipates the famous "molten wax" analogy in Descartes, Timaeus notices that some elements, like water, change their appearance [*phantazomenōn*] while remaining essentially the same substance.
 Benjamin Jowett translates the passage as follows:

 > Thus, then, as the several elements never present themselves in the same
 > form [*phantazomenōn*], how can anyone have the assurance to assert